tsgates/arch-wiki-markdown/wiki/Pro_Audio.md

 -   IRQ issues can occur and cause problems.
 An example is video hardware reserving the bus, causing needless interrupts in the system I/O path.
 See discussion at FFADO IRQ Priorities How-To.
-If you have a realtime or a recent kernel, you can use this helpful script rtirq to adjust priorities of IRQ handling threads.
-Also available as systemd-rtirq.
+If you have a realtime or a recent kernel, you can use rtirq to adjust priorities of IRQ handling threads.

 -   Do not use the irqbalance daemon, or do so carefully [1].